influenza-clade-nomenclature/seasonal_A-H1N1pdm_NA/README.md

 ```
 The field `clade` is set to `none` for all `NA` clades, but kept in case such a nomenclature is added.

-The defining mutations are relative using nucleotide and HA coordinates defined in
+The defining mutations are relative using nucleotide and NA coordinates defined in
 ```
 ##gff-version 3
 ##sequence-region CY121682.1 1 1432